Stephen-Gates/GTFS/README.md

 Some constraints use regular expressions to define a pattern.
 Use a online tool to help create and test a regular expresion e.g. [regexr.com](http://regexr.com/) or [regex101](https://regex101.com/).

 ## View the Data Package
 Data packages are about providing machine-readable metadata for your data.
 You can [view a human-readable version of the data package](http://data.okfn.org/tools/view?url=https%3A%2F%2Fraw.githubusercontent.com%2FStephen-Gates%2FGTFS%2Fmaster%2Fdatapackage.json#readme) data, and readme files using the [Data Package Viewer](http://data.okfn.org/tools/view).
+There are a couple of [issues](https://github.com/okfn/data.okfn.org-new/issues) with the viewer including providing an incorrect link to the metadata [data.okfn.org-new #9](https://github.com/okfn/data.okfn.org-new/issues).

 ## License
 All items in this repository, apart from the data, are licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).